cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

     )

     legacy_document.save!
-    # maybe up this to rescue or bounce with on fail?
   end
 end

 ```

 All of our business logic is within the `create_legacy_document` method, so
 let's break down what's happening.